Ancient Wisdom, Modern Insight

 Fit for Athletes, Fit for Pets

 Laser therapy stimulates bloodflow and promotes healing in affected areas.
 This non-invasive therapy has long been used by professional athletes.
 More recently, human and animal medical practices have begun to use laser treatments to speed healing from injuries and incisions, and to reduce inflammation.
-Laser can decease healing time for involved wounds such as degloving injuries.
+Laser can decrease healing time for involved wounds such as degloving injuries.
 Laser therapy can also be extremely helpful in chronic musculoskeletal conditions such as arthritis.